jcGrennan/questionable-quiz/README.md

-Multiple choice quiz created with React with difficulty setting that pulls from an api
+Multiple choice quiz created with React with difficulty settings and categories that pulls from an api